CRITICAL

 Games (2003, 22 mins, video)

-short documentary on improvised acting classes with the intellectually
+Collaborative short documentary on improvised acting classes with intellectually disabled young adults.

 FESTIVALS/AWARDS: